jobthomas33/My_Projects/NLP_Ham_Spam_Detection/README.md

-# Ham or Spam detection of emails usinf Natural Language Processing
+# Ham or Spam detection of emails using Natural Language Processing
 The dataset used for this project is the Enron email dataset. http://www.aueb.gr/users/ion/data/enron-spam/ .
 The dataset is a collection of public domain emails from the Enron corporation.
 It consisted of 5172 emails.
 The emails have been manually classified as spam and non-spam.
 The primary goal of this project is to create a supervised classification pipeline to classify emails as spam or non-spam from the training data.